Will CBD ever be available in pharmacies?

 CBD in pharmacies is subject to several rules so that pharmacists can offer cannabidiol-based products for sale.
 First, your pharmacy must receive authorization from the French state.
 Second point, the CBD sold in pharmacies must comply with the legislation with a THC level not exceeding 0.2%.
 Third point, Cannabidiol should not be promoted for its medical virtues, but must be considered a food supplement.
 Last point, to obtain authorization to sell CBD in pharmacies, pharmacies must advise their customers in accordance with the code of ethics.
 They must indicate the recommended doses as well as the correct dosage.

-It is therefore possible to find CBD in pharmacies under these conditions even if the sale of cannabidiol is not yet widespread in France in pharmacies.
-We advise you to contact a CBD shop which will be just as specialized or even more qualified on the subject.
+It is therefore possible to find CBD in pharmacies under these conditions, even though the sale of cannabidiol is not yet widespread in the UK .
+We advise you to visit a CBD shop, which will be just as specialized and even more knowledgeable on the subject.

 CBD in pharmacy on the internet